acolytec3/mopidy-mqtt/README.md

+# This repository is deprecated.
+I am no longer maintaining this.
 # Features

 This is a fork of a Mopidy Frontend Extension that allows you to control Mopidy with MQTT and retrieve some information from Mopidy via MQTT.